AnastasiyaKotelnikova/AnastasiyaKotelnikova/README.md

-# 👋 Hi there, I’m Anastasiya Kotelnikova

- MS in Data Science @ NJIT
- Background in Business, Logistics, Healthcare, Digital Marketing
- Passionate about AI, ML, and solving meaningful problems
- Based in New York / New Jersey
+# 👋 Hi there, I’m Anastasiya Kotelnikova — a passionate Data Science graduate student at NJIT with a strong foundation in machine learning, Python, SQL, and data analytics.
+With a background in business and a growing portfolio of technical projects, I'm transitioning into the field of ML and AI to solve real-world problems with data-driven solutions.

 ---

+## Interests & Focus
+- Machine Learning & Deep Learning
+- Data Analysis & Visualization
+- Model Optimization & Deployment
+- Big Data & Distributed Computing (Hadoop, Spark)

+---

-## Technical Toolkit
+## Skills

-**Languages & Tools**
-Python • R • SQL • Hadoop • MapReduce • Git • HTML/CSS/JS
-PyTorch • Scikit-learn • Pandas • Matplotlib • Norse • Jupyter • VS Code
+**Languages**: Python, SQL, R
+**Tools & Libraries**: Pandas, NumPy, Scikit-learn, Matplotlib, Seaborn, PyTorch, Norse
+**Data Tools**: Hadoop, MapReduce, AWS EC2, HDF5
+**Other**: GitHub, VS Code, Jupyter, Google Colab

 ---